Back to National Guide

 Hiring a Licensed Carpenter in WA

 In Western Australia, builder registration is managed by Building and Energy (DEMIRS).
 Registration is required for work that needs a building permit or is valued over $20,000.
-For smaller door and window jobs, registration is not mandatory but recommended.
+For smaller door and window jobs below this threshold, registration is not mandatory, but using a registered builder provides stronger consumer protections and access to the WA building dispute resolution process.

-• A written quote specifying door/window types, hardware, and frame scope
+• Specify door types, brands, hardware, and frame scope in the written quote

 How We Calculate